FabricMC/fabric-docs/develop/mixins/bytecode.md

 In static methods, there is no `this` object, so other variables start counting at 0 instead of 1.

 Even though local variables are identified by index, many libraries retain debug information containing the names of the local variables as well.
-This includes Minecraft since the unobfuscated releases started in version 26.1 (upcoming).
+This does not yet include Minecraft, as it will remain obfuscated until the upcoming version 26.1.
 Mixin is able to use this debug information to allow you to target local variables by name.

 ## The Operand Stack {#the-operand-stack}